automl/autorl-org/_pages/dates.md

 This is a (likely incomplete) list of important dates and event relating to AutoRL.
 Please tell us if we missed anything!

 ## Upcoming Dates
-- 15.08.26: AutoRL workshop as part of [RLC'26](https://rl-conference.cc/accepted_workshops.html).
+- 15.08.26: AutoRL workshop as part of [RLC'26](https://rl-conference.cc/accepted_workshops.html)
+- 22.05.26: Submission deadline for this years [AutoRL workshop](https://sites.google.com/view/automatedrl/submission-guide)
 - 30.04.26: Full paper deadline for this year's [AutoML Conf](https://2026.automl.cc/)

 ## Past Dates